-The APA system is based on taxpayers' voluntary applications.
-The taxpayer's cooperation with the review of an APA request is therefore indispensable to proceed it smoothly.
-In particular, timely submission of relevant documents and other information significantly contributes to efficient reviews and MAP process.
-Prompt submission is thus essential.
+The APA system is based on the voluntary applications of taxpayers.
+The taxpayer's cooperation with the review of an APA request is therefore indispensable to its proceeding smoothly.
+In particular, timely submission of relevant documents and other information significantly contributes to efficient reviews and MAP processes.
+Prompt submission is therefore essential.

-Furthermore, when an APA request is submitted to a foreign tax administration, the APA application should be submitted simultaneously to the NTA in order to enable a more effective case review and BAPA negotiations.
+Furthermore, when an APA request is submitted to a foreign tax administration, the APA application should be submitted simultaneously to the NTA, in order to enable a more effective case review and BAPA negotiations.